galenholt/HydroBOT/developer.md

 A couple small notes:
 -   Don't name the file- leave it as the default 'id_TypeOfEncyption'. `ssh-add` auto adds 'id_*' files, but not other names.
 -   Don't include a passphrase (just press enter when it asks for one)- that just yields another layer of signin complexity.
--   The github docs code sometimes says to use `clip ~/.ssh/id_ed25519.pub` to copy the contents of the file, and sometimes says to use `cat ~/.ssh/id_ed25519.pub` to print it to terminal and then copy (docs seem to be under development). `clip` doesn't work, `cat` does.
+-   The github docs code sometimes says to use `clip ~/.ssh/id_ed25519.pub` to copy the contents of the file, and sometimes says to use `cat ~/.ssh/id_ed25519.pub` to print it to terminal and then copy (docs seem to be under development). `clip` seems to work on windows with git bash, `cat` works on Linux.

 If we stopped here, things would work, but we'd have to use `eval "$(ssh-agent -s)"` and then `ssh-add ~/.ssh/NAME_OF_KEY` every time.
 So, change the `.bashrc` according to Andrew to auto-run `ssh-add`.
 I tend to use nano for small edits, so `nano ~/.bashrc` (or `cd` and then `nano .bashrc`), and copy-paste in